timothydc/laravel-lightspeed-retail-api/readme.md

 You will notice some resources in the mapping have an array value.
 The first item in the array references the value which will be checked for a change, The second item is the value that will be sent to Lightspeed.
 It also accepts [mutators][ls-docs-mutators]:

+In case of a relationship, the first value is the local foreign key.
+The second, is the related primary key.

 ```php
 public function getArchivedAttribute(): bool